Address

 Location of restrooms: on all levels

-Type of restroom: multi-stall, accessible on all floors, 3 single-occupancy, non-accessible on main floor
+Type of restroom: multi-stall, accessible on all floors, 3 accessible, single-occupancy, on main floor

 Ease of entry and exit: good